andreadev-it/stacking-contexts-inspector/README.md

 If you click on a context, it will be selected and some in-depth information will be shown on the sidepane.

 ### The panel sidepane
-The sidepane shows informations related to the stacking context that is currently selected in the tree view.
+The sidepane shows information related to the stacking context that is currently selected in the tree view.
 It is divided into two sections: **Info about the context** and **Children z-index order**.

 In the first section, you can see why this DOM element is creating a new stacking context.
 There might be multiple reasons for this, and all of them will be shown as an unordered list in this section.